Sustainable Development Goals submission

 The University works with and supports the Student Union to promote sustainability to students.
 Information is provided to the students on how to live more environmentally friendly through the Student Union's community guide.
 The University also supports the Student Union to run an annual Go Green Week.
 In 2018 Go Green Week focused on recycling and became Recycling Awareness Week.
 The Student Union also promote sustainability to the students through their submission to the NUS for Green Impact.

 Volunteering opportunities for students are available from the Student Union including working on sustainability projects.
-This years Give it a Go Week saw students helping out at the One Can Trust local food bank, in the garden of Wycombe Museum, sorted out donations in our very own Bucks New Usage store and went down to Brighton for the day to clean the beach
+This years Give it a Go Week saw students helping out at the One Can Trust local food bank, in the garden of Wycombe Museum, sorted out donations in our very own BNU New Usage store and went down to Brighton for the day to clean the beach

 The University is currently developing an environmental management system based on ISO14001.